syntaxSizer/Hurricane/README.md

 #Hurricane
-Hurricane is a an android music application that fetch muisc from soundcloud api
+Hurricane is  an android music application that fetch muisc from soundcloud api

 ## libraries used